 Patients who tracked various health goals—for example, weight, physical activity, sleep, medication adherence—via digital apps and wearables reported making progress on or otherwise achieving their health goals.
 While encouraging, innovators still have much to do to ensure sustained engagement that helps consumers achieve meaningful health outcomes.

-4. Those with a self-reported health conditions are more likely to track health goals
+4. Those with self-reported health conditions are more likely to track health goals

 5. Discontinued use threatens the lasting utility of wearables